tiiuae/sc-mesh-secure-deployment/README.md

 Please note that when the configuration is complete **the node will reboot** and automatically connect to the BATMAN-adv L2 network.
 You now have three options:

 1. Leave the client as a L2 router with BATMAN-adv.
-2. Set a secondary wlan interface as a WiFi Access Point to allow you to connect STA devices to the network.
+2. Set a secondary wlan interface as a Wi-Fi Access Point to allow you to connect STA devices to the network.
-3. Set a secondary wlan interface to connect to a WiFi AP and act as gateway.
+3. Set a secondary wlan interface to connect to a Wi-Fi AP and act as gateway.

 ### Setup a Client as an Access Point / Gateway